adapter-hub/website/README.md

 **All content of the exploration pages is pulled from the [Hub repo](https://github.com/adapter-hub/hub).
 All content contributions should be made there.**

 ## Build 🛠
+0. Make sure you use python 3.9 or older.

 1. Clone this repository and update data from Hub:
 ```
 git clone https://github.com/adapter-hub/website